-Table 6.1Summary of the Recommendations for the Natural Features and Items of Surface Infrastructure
+Table 6.1 Summary of the Recommendations for the Natural Features and Items of Surface Infrastructure

 Feature Recommendations Drainage Lines Visual monitoring as the proposed longwalls mine beneath the drainage lines.
 Cliffs, Overhangs and Rock Ledges Visual monitoring during the mining period from a remote and safe location until such time as the mine subsidence movements have ceased.
 Visual monitoring should be complimented by surveyed movements for Cliffs C7 to C10.
 Steep Slopes Visual monitoring of steep slopes above the longwalls as they are mined.
 Vegetation Communities Visual monitoring of the vegetation communities as the proposed longwalls mine beneath them.
 Gulgong to Sandy Hollow Railway Surveyed ground monitoring of the railway line during extraction of Longwalls 1 to 5 Roads Surveyed ground monitoring of the roads during extraction of Longwalls 1 to 5 Powerlines Surveyed ground monitoring at the powerlines over the proposed longwalls during extraction of Longwalls 6 to 8 Optical Fibre Cables Monitoring during the extraction of the Longwalls 1 to 5 using optical fibre sensing techniques, such as Optical Time Domain Reflector (OTDR) monitoring.
 Copper Telecommunications Cables Ensure telecommunications services are maintained until mining operations have ceased.
-Structures Visual monitoring by a suitably qualified person as the longwalls are mined beneath the structures.
-Mining Infrastructure Monitor settlement of the out of pit emplacements as the proposed longwalls mine beneath them.
+Mining Infrastructure Monitor settlement of the northern out of pit emplacement as the proposed longwalls mine beneath it.
 It may be necessary to monitor the out of pit emplacement from a remote location using reflectors placed on the out of pit emplacement, or using aerial laser scan techniques.
 Establish survey lines along the top and bottom of the highwalls to monitor the movements as the longwalls are mined.
 Regular visual inspection of the faces of the highwalls and the tops of the highwalls, as mining occurs.
+Monitor mine infrastructure placed above the proposed longwalls and adjust or repair to maintain safety and serviceability during and following extraction of the longwalls.
 Archaeological Sites Monitor overhang sites as required in accordance with cliff line monitoring.
 Visual monitoring of open archaeological sites.
 Heritage Sites - Dry Stone Wall Photographic record of the pre mining condition and visual monitoring during extraction of Longwalls 6 and 7.
-Survey Control marks Murragamba Trig station should not be used during mining unless correction has been made for any movements of the trig station.
+Survey Control marks Murragamba Trig station should not be used during mining unless correction has bee made for any movements of the trig station.